fabianmichael/kirby-multi-toggle-field/README.md

 - Kirby 3.3+
 - PHP 7.3+

+## Caveats

+The field layout could lead to problems on very small screens.
+The developer is responsible for not adding too many options.
+One solution could be to collapse the field on mobile or replacing it with a select box, when not enough space is available.

 ## License

 This plugin is licensed under the MIT license with the exception of the included icons from the Nucleo set.
 See src/index.js for further information on the icons’ license.